-Some argue that Beijing would not complete against Washington because it is too costly and risky.
+Some argue that Beijing would not compete against Washington because it is too costly and risky.
 They say that Chinese leaders are smart enough to understand the great cost of strategic rivalry with America.
-Some people, like Joseph Nye and other American neoconservatives, believe that America will retain its primacy in Asia as it will remain overwhelmingly strong.
+Some people, like Joseph Nye, believe that America will retain its primacy in Asia as it will remain overwhelmingly strong.
 I believe they are too optimistic.
 If not, they simply don’t want to accept the reality.
 China is already a great power and will likely continue to rise robustly.
 America, on the other hand, will gradually lose its control over the Asian security order.

 China, of course, would not want a war with the United States, but it would want to exert more influence when it gets more power.
 Many in Washington already know this and fear that America may lose its place at the head of the Asian order in the reasonably foreseeable future.
 The US Pivot to Asia, or rebalancing strategy, has already proved two things: first, America perceives China as a serious threat to its primacy in the Asia-Pacific, and secondly, Washington has a strong intention to compete with Beijing for a regional leadership role.
 Strategic rivalry between these two great powers is therefore quite real.